-We are pleased to announce a new lecture series that features prominent scholars from the University of Arizona and beyond speaking about topics important to aging, including isolation and loneliness, integrative health and sleep.
+We are pleased to present a lecture series that features prominent scholars from the University of Arizona and beyond speaking about topics important to aging, including isolation and loneliness, integrative health, immunity and sleep.

 Over the past decade, the number of older adults in the U.S. grew by one-third to more than 54 million, including a 52% increase in Arizona’s older adult population.
 U.S. Census data show that by 2034, the number of Americans aged 65 and older will for the first time outnumber those under 18.